thejackal360/OpenPelt-Public/paper.md

 years, neural networks and even reinforcement learning algorithms have been applied to temperature controllers [@degrave2022magnetic].
 OpenPelt currently includes rudimentary support for developing such control algorithms.
-The repo contains an example randomized neural network test, which performs surprisingly well as a temperature controller.
+The repo contains an example randomized neural network test, which is included as a proof of concept for using neural networks in OpenPelt.
+Training the network is out of the scope of the present work.
+Furthermore, OpenPelt offers support for training reinforcement learning control algorithms.
+We have an example test case of a naive agent consuming random actions to control the TEC plate's temperature.
 These capabilities in OpenPelt can enable future neural control theory research, using a thermoelectric cooler as a test actuator.